DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players agree to carry out their request, the three Belviews are deeply grateful, with Otto leaping and hee-hawing with joy as Clovin hurries to quiet him.

 > [!info]+ **Clovin's Treasure**
-> If the players return from Castle Ravenloft with news of Cyrus, Clovin brings them to a wooden stand covered with black cloth in the southeast corner of the <span class="citation">S17.
-Loft and Belfry (p.
+> If the players return from Castle Ravenloft with news of Cyrus, Clovin brings them to a wooden stand covered with black cloth in the southeast corner of the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S17LoftandBelfry">S17.
+Loft and Belfry</a> (p.
 152)</span>.
 From the stand hang two sets of *wings of flying* with animal-bone frames.
 (The Abbot crafted the wings as part of his original experiments with the Belviews, but abandoned them long ago.)
 They have the following changes:
 >
 > * The wings are artificial wings, rather than cloaks, and animate when activated instead of transforming.
 > * A set of wings animates for 1 minute, rather than 1 hour